From Far and Near: Perceptual Evaluation of Crowd Representations Across Levels of Detail

-In summary, we present a unified perceptual framework spanning Mesh, Impostor, NeRF, and 3D Gaussian representations, and provide guidelines on managing LoD displays for crowd systems.
-We also describe a practical LoD pipeline and toolkit for generating customizable crowd assets based on these four representations, thereby enabling artists to select and combine methods to meet fidelity and performance targets.
+In summary, we present a unified perceptual evaluation of Mesh, Impostor, NeRF, and 3D Gaussian representations and provide practical guidance for managing LoD in crowd rendering systems.
+Our results and accompanying pipeline offer a foundation for designing perceptually driven crowd representations that scale effectively across viewing conditions.